 The remuneration of Executive Directors will be recommended by the Remuneration Committee and approved by Non-Executive Directors and may be paid by way of fixed salary or consultancy fee.
-The Board has resolved that the Directors' fees for the Company will be €36,000 per annum for the Chairman and €18,000 per annum for non-executive Directors (exclusive of any statutory obligations), which may be subject to change in the future.
+The Board has resolved that the Directors' fees for the Company will be €36,000 per annum for the Chairman and €18,000 per annum for non-executive Directors (exclusive of any statutory obligations or other fees paid on behalf of other Group companies to directors), which may be subject to change in the future.